AhanekuGift/xcalc/README.md

 box.config(menu=menubar())
 box.mainloop()
 ```
-The [shabang](https://en.wikipedia.org/wiki/Shebang_(Unix)) line `#!/usr/bin/python3` at the begginig of the code defines where the interpreter is located.
+The [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) line `#!/usr/bin/python3` at the begginig of the code defines where the interpreter is located.
 In this case, the python3 interpreter is located in `/usr/bin/python3`.
-A shebang line could also be a bash, ruby, perl or any other scripting languages' interpreter, for example: `#!/bin/bash`.

 ```python
 #!/usr/bin/python3